WIRELESS COMMUNICATIONS INITIATIVE

 To be an innovative region, Silicon Valley needs a robust and reliable wireless network.
 Unfortunately, we don’t have one.
 This hurts our economy and our competitive position, and it even poses threats to our safety.

-Basically speaking, we have this problem because our use of wireless devices has increased exponentially, and the infrastructure isn’t keeping pace.
-An increasing number of cell phones with text and voice capability have been pushing capacity limits.
-Now, with the proliferation of smart phones and other mobile devices requiring wireless broadband, the network is reaching a point where we can no longer rely on it being available when we need it.
+Basically speaking, we have this problem because our use of wireless devices has increased exponentially, and the infrastructure is not keeping pace.
+The proliferation of smart phones and other mobile devices requiring wireless broadband is pushing existing infrastructure beyond its limits, so network are no longer always reliable to keep call connectivity or process data quickly.

-Meanwhile wireless communication growth continues unabated.
-From CTIA’s 2010 Year End Survey:
+Meanwhile, wireless communication growth continues unabated.
+From CTIA’s 2012 Year End Survey:

-- We have currently 292 million subscribers in the U.S
+- We have currently 326.4 million subscribers in the U.S.

-- Over 26% of the U.S. households are wireless only
+- Over 35% of the U.S. households are wireless only.

-A concerted coalition-led effort is needed to improve our infrastructure and solve this problem in a timely manner.
+A concerted coalition-led effort is needed to improve our infrastructure and solve the problem of insufficient wireless connectivity in Silicon Valley.

-Joint Venture Board Champion: Larry Alder, Product Manager, Google
+Joint Venture Board Champion: Minnie Ingersoll, Product Manager, Google

 Co-Chair: Dr. Edwin Tasch, Chief of Neurology, Santa Clara Medical Center, Kaiser Permanente